poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 It uses Spring Data JPA to interact with PostgreSQL Database.

 ## Use the backend application with Docker
-1. Run "mvn package" to create the Backend application as a jar.
-Alternatively, run "./mvnw clean package -DskipTests" if you want to create the jar without having the DB already running.
+1. Run "./mvnw clean package -DskipTests" to create the backend jar.
+Alternatively, you can run the Gitlab CI/CD Pipeline which will do the build for you, after which you can download the jar and place it under the project's "target" folder.

-2. Make sure the Dockerfile contains the exact name of the generated jar and then run: docker build -t monday-backend .

-3. Your postgres image should already be present on your environment.
-The image, not the container.
-Actually the postgres container you were previously using should be stopped now.
-Once you checked all this and saw your backend image was created at step 2, run: docker compose up -d

-4. Have fun (See Interact with the Services section) and when done, you may as well stop the containers, if you like: docker compose down
+2. Run "docker compose up"

+4. See "Interact with the Services" for testing or integrating the APIs